|Nutritional Guidelines (per serving)|

 - 3/4 ounce Galliano Liqueur

-In a cocktail shaker filled with ice cubes, pour the ingredients.
+In a cocktail shaker filled with ice cubes, pour the cream, white crème de cacao, and Galliano.

-- Choose white crème de cacao.
-This sweet chocolate-flavored liqueur comes in two varieties: dark (brown) and white (clear).
+- Crème de cacao is a sweet chocolate-flavored liqueur that comes in two varieties: dark (brown) and white (clear).
 While they generally taste the same and you can use either, the liqueurs' colors will change the look of the drink.
 In order to keep your Cadillac "golden," go with the white option so the brown doesn't compete with Galliano's yellow color.